The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Experimental Details

 For each Deep GP model, we use hyperparameters that maximize the log marginal likelihood of the corresponding limiting GP.
 To find these hyperparameters, we perform $100$ iterations of Adam on the limiting GP using a learning rate of $0.1$, initializing all covariance hyperparameters to $1$ and initializing the likelihood observational noise to $0.2$.

 \paragraph{Bayesian neural network models.} We train the Bayesian neural networks in a very similar manner.
-However, we perform $2000$ warmup steps and draw $1000$ samples using NUTS.
+However, we perform $2,\!000$ warmup steps and draw $1,\!000$ samples using NUTS.
 Again, we use the same hyperparameters as the optimized limiting GP.

+\paragraph{MNIST experiments (Non-Bayesian neural networks).} We train 3-layer (2 hidden-layer) MLP with an L2 regularization constant of $\in \{ 10^{-5}, 10^{-6}, 10^{-7}, 10^{-8} \}$, which corresponds to per-parameter priors of $\{ \normaldist{0}{2}, \normaldist{0}{20}, \normaldist{0}{200}, \normaldist{0}{2000} \}$ when $N=50,\!000$.
+Following \cref{eqn:2layer_nn}, the output of layer $\ell$ is scaled by a factor of $1 / \sqrt{H_{\ell-1}}$, where ${H_{\ell-1}}$ is the width of layer $\ell - 1$.
+We train the models for $20,\!000$ iterations using the Adam optimizer.
+Following \citet{lee2017deep}, we perform a random search over the learning rate and batch size parameters.
+More specifically, we randomly choose $10$ learning rate/batch size tuples from $[0.001, 0.2] \times \{ 16, 32, 64, 128, 256 \}$, and select the hyperparameters that generate the best accuracy on the withheld training data.
+Note that these hyperparameters do not affect the prior of the model's Bayesian analog; they only impact the optimization dynamics.
+We drop the learning rate by a factor of $10$ after $50\%$ and $75\%$ of training.

-\paragraph{Non-Bayesian neural network models.} We construct the models to match \cref{eqn:2layer_nn}---i.e. we scale the inputs to each layer based on their dimensionality.\footnote{ We do not perform this scaling on the ResNet models, as this scaling is undone by batch normalization. } We optimize these models using Adam (SGD for ResNet models) with a learning rate of $0.1$, dropping the learning rate by a factor of $10$ after $50\%$ and $75\%$ of training.
-The weight decay parameter is set to correspond to a per-parameter prior of $\normaldist{0}{20}$.
-We train the models for $20000$ iterations (MNIST) and $40000$ iterations (CIFAR10) with a minibatch size of $256$.
+\paragraph{CIFAR10 experiments (Non-Bayesian neural networks).} We do not perform the $1 / \sqrt{H_{\ell - 1}}$ scaling on the ResNet models, as this scaling is undone by batch normalization.
+Models are optimized using SGD with an initial learning rate of $0.1$, following the same schedule as the MNIST models.
+The L2 regularization constant ($10^{-4}$) corresponds to a per-parameter prior of $\normaldist{0}{0.2}$.
+Note that these hyperparameters exactly match those suggested by \citet{he2016deep} and \citet{zagoruyko2016wide}.
+We train each model for $40,\!000$ iterations with a minibatch of $256$.

 \paragraph{Effect of depth experiments in \cref{sec:experiments_bayesian}.} In these experiments, our goal is to investigate the effects of depth while controlling for the first and second moments of the Deep GP models.
 To that end, we construct a 3-layer Deep GP, 2-layer Deep GP, and a single-layer GP all with zero mean and the same prior covariance.
 The 3-layer Deep GP uses a RBF covariance in the first layer, and sums of 1-dimensional RBF kernels in the other two layers.
 We set the widths to be $H_1=2$ and $H_2=8$.
 The 2-layer Deep GP uses a RBF covariance in the first layer with a width of $H_1=2$, while the second layer uses the following covariance: